MalayAgr/SteeringWheelAnglePredictor/readme.md

 This leads to ~2,50,000 trainable parameters in the model.

 While we have followed this architecture closely, we have experimented with various activation functions and have also designed the code such that it is extremely convenient to switch the activation function for the entire model.
-Specifically, in addition to using the standard **ReLU** activation with He Normal initialization and a small constant bias, we have experimented with **ELU** and **LeakyReLU** as our activation functions.
+Specifically, in addition to using the standard **ReLU** activation with He Normal initialization and a small constant bias, we have experimented with **ELU**[[2]](#ref-2) and **LeakyReLU**[[3]](#ref-3) as our activation functions.

 ELU helps with dealing with dying neurons and exploding gradients better than ReLU and in the end, became the activation function of choice for our model.
 LeakyReLU was found to perform worse than both ELU and ReLU, and now exists only as an API feature.